+The legislative framework set out in the Local Government Act 1989 determines council's ability to develop a rating system.
+The framework provides significant flexibility for Council to tailor a system that suits its needs.
 The advantages and disadvantages of the respective valuation basis are discussed further in this document.
 Whilst this document outlines Council's strategy regarding rates revenue, rates data will be contained in the Council's Annual Budget as required by the Local Government Act 2020.